Types of Transactions in SQL Server with Examples

 Once you roll back the transaction, issue a select query against the customer table and you will see the following data.

 Note: If you don’t want to use implicit transaction mode, then you can turn it off by executing the below statement.

 SET IMPLICIT_TRANSACTIONS OFF

 Explicit Transaction Mode in SQL Server:

-In the Explicit mode of transaction, the programmer is only responsible for beginning the transaction as well as ending the transaction.
+In the Explicit mode of transaction, the developer is only responsible for beginning the transaction as well as ending the transaction.
 In other words, we can say that the transactions that have a START and END explicitly written by the programmer are called explicit transactions.

-Here, every transaction should start with a BEGIN TRANSACTION statement and ends with either a ROLLBACK TRANSACTION statement (when the transaction does not complete successfully) or a COMMIT TRANSACTION statement (when the transaction completes successfully).
-Explicit mode of transaction is most commonly used in triggers, stored procedures, and application programs.
+Here, every transaction should start with the BEGIN TRANSACTION statement and ends with either a ROLLBACK TRANSACTION statement (when the transaction does not complete successfully) or a COMMIT TRANSACTION statement (when the transaction completes successfully).
+The Explicit Transaction Mode is most commonly used in triggers, stored procedures, and application programs.

 Explicit Transaction Mode Example using SQL Server Stored Procedure:

-Please create a simple procedure to add customers by executing the following script.
+Please create a simple stored procedure to add customers by executing the following script.
 As you can see, here, as a programmer we are beginning the transaction by using the BEGIN TRANSACTION statement.
-Then we are checking if there is an error using the global system @@ERROR variable and if we found any error then we rollback the transaction by executing the ROLLBACK TRANSACTION statement else we commit the transaction by executing the COMMIT TRANSACTION statement.
+Then we are checking if there is an error by using the global system @@ERROR variable and if we found any error then we roll back the transaction by executing the ROLLBACK TRANSACTION statement else we commit the transaction by executing the COMMIT TRANSACTION statement.

 CREATE PROC SPAddCustommer AS BEGIN BEGIN TRANSACTION INSERT INTO Customer VALUES(3, 'CODE_3', 'Pam') INSERT INTO Customer VALUES(4, 'CODE_4', 'Sara') IF(@@ERROR > 0) BEGIN ROLLBACK TRANSACTION END ELSE BEGIN COMMIT TRANSACTION END END

 In the next article, I am going to discuss Nested Transactions in SQL Server with Examples.
-Here, in this article, I try to explain the Different Types of Transactions (Auto Commit, Implicit, and Explicit Mode of Transactions) in SQL Server with Examples.
+Here, in this article, I try to explain the Different Types of Transactions (Auto Commit, Implicit, and Explicit) in SQL Server with Examples.
 I hope you enjoy this Different Types of Transactions in SQL Server with Examples article and understand the difference between Auto, Implicit, and Explicit mode of transactions in SQL Server.